Minakshi-Chidrawar/check-url/README.md

 ### After shorten URL:
 ![Log](https://github.com/Minakshi-Chidrawar/check-url/blob/master/images/shorten.png)

-If you click the **Copy** button, it will be copied to the clipborad
+If you click the **Copy** button, the shortened URL will be copied to the clipborad